ag95v2/21sh/README.md

 - Works stable in interactive / non-interactive mode
 - Automatic tests
 - Implementation of huge part of libc (for educational purposes)

+# Authors:

+This is an educatioinal group project of me and Tsorion9 (https://github.com/Tsorion9).

+Roles:
+- readline, lexer - Tsorion9
+- parser, exec - me